 Virgil Vasquez - Co-Founder

 Virgil has heard these quotes often, "if you throw, you are going to break", "throwing overhand is unnatural."
 Alex and himself are out to change this mindset and belief.
 Virgil believes that throwing is a natural motion, that anyone can learn to throw healthy.
 He believes this because he taught himself how to throw correctly after his 12 year career was over.
 His drive is to reach out to people that desire to learn how they can teach themselves to have their perfect throw.

 He is currently a professional pitching coach for the Minnesota Twins Organization.
 Drafted in the 7th round in 2000 out of Santa Barbara High School.
 Signing in 2003 after being drafted in the 7th round out of UCSB.
 He compiled a 12 year career as a professional pitcher, playing for 5 different MLB organizations, 2 stints in the Major Leagues with the Tigers and the Pirates, pitching in 6 countries, and compiling a 101-92 record over 1,300 innings pitched.
-In 2015, after all of that experience, he met with a pitching coach, Caleb Balbuena, out of Sacramento, CA. After one session and the cue to "throw around a tree", something clicked and he finally learned how to throw healthy, and where power comes from in the throwing motion.
-He took it home with him and over the next years blended his professional experience with his love for throwing, his passion for movement, years of experience in Tai-chi, Qi-gong, and science based training.
-Combining it all to come up with "The Perfect Throw" and its teachings with his good friend Alex Trezza.
+In 2015, after all of that experience he met with a pitching coach, Caleb Balbuena, out of Sacramento, CA. After one session and the cue to "throw around a tree".
+Something clicked and he finally learned how to throw healthy and felt how power is cultivated in the throwing motion.
+He took the new awareness home with him and over the 3 next years blended his professional coaching experience with his love for throwing and passion for movement including; 9 years of science based training at P3 in Santa Barbara followed by 9 years of meditation in Tai-chi/Qi-gong.
+"The Perfect Throw" was created out of the need to teach the correct movement patterns of healthy throwing that he had discovered.
+Now you can easily learn the proper motion.

 Alex Trezza - Co-Founder